NATURAL LANGUAGE PROCESSING - 2024/5

 Thus, the summative assessment for this module consists of:

 • An individual coursework involving a report comprising the comparative evaluation of NLP methods when applied and adapted, with documentation of key insights derived.
 The coursework will be marked based on the approach and breadth of experimentation, rather than on the performance obtained.
-This will evaluate LOs 2, 4 & 5, and have a deadline in or near to week 8.
+This will evaluate LOs 2, 4 & 5.

-• A group coursework in which the students will bring together their experiments from the first coursework and will build a proof of concept that will need to demonstrate both technical understanding and good practice – submission deadline: beginning of week 11.
+• A group coursework in which the students will bring together their experiments from the first coursework and will build a proof of concept that will need to demonstrate both technical understanding and good practice.
 This addresses LOs 3, 5 & 6.

 Formative assessment and feedback